 Plants should be fed in early spring with a high phosphorous granular fertilizer.

 This will encourage better blooms.
-You should fertilize again after blooming during the summer.
+You should use a fertilizer for Hydrangeas again after blooming during the summer.

 Soil and Transplanting